-The Friedman Memorial Airport Authority (FMAA) has made great strides in recent months identifying a plan to address FAA design deficiencies at Friedman Memorial Airport and exploring ways to improve reliability and increase air service.
+The FMAA has identified a plan to address FAA design deficiencies at Friedman Memorial Airport and is exploring ways to improve reliability and increase air service.
 The latest updates regarding these efforts and others are outlined below.

 Runway Safety Area (RSA) Improvements Projects

 - Project 1: Relocate hangar taxi lane/overlay apron/security fence improvements.
 Project is completed.

 - Project 2: Relocate/extend Taxiway B and runway safety area grading.
 Project is completed.